-The Execute Package task in SSIS is the most useful task in SQL Server Integration Services because, it allows us to call other packages from the workflow.
-Following are few advantages of using Execute Package task:
+The Execute Package task in SSIS is the most useful in SQL Server Integration Services because it allows us to call other packages from the workflow.

-- We can break down the complex packages into multiple packages and then, using Execute Package task we can call them at any time.
-For example, Instead of performing 10 transformations in a single SSIS packages we can break down the single package into 10 packages and then using Execute Package task we can call them.
+- We can break down complex packages into multiple packages.
+And then, using the Execute Package task, we can call them at any time.
+For example, Instead of performing 10 transformations in a single package.
+We can break the single package into ten packages.
+Then using the Execute Package task, we can call them.

-- If we break down the complex packages into multiple packages, we can reuse them multiple times.
+- If we break down complex packages into multiple packages, we can reuse them numerous times.
 It means Code usability.

 - If we break down the complex packages into multiple packages, maintenance will be easy and cheaper.

-- If we break down the complex packages into multiple packages, it helps us to divide the work to whole team where each individual can work on single package and module lead can access all the packages by creating the parent package.
-Any package that calls other packages (child packages) is called to as parent package.
+- If we break down the complex packages into multiple packages, it helps us to divide the work among the whole team, where each individual can work on a single package, and the module lead can access all the packages by creating the parent package.
+Any package that calls other packages (child packages) is called as parent package.

 - Name: Please provide the Unique name for the Execute Package task.

-- Description: Please explain, What this task is doing?
+- Description: Please explain what this SSIS task is doing.

-- File System: If we selected the File System then, Execute Package task will allow us to select the child package present in the file system.
-To access the files it uses the File connection manager.
-Please refer Execute Packages in File System using SSIS Execute Package Task for calling packages in File System
+- File System: If we select the File System, the Execute Package task allows us to choose the child package in the file system.
+To access the files, it uses the File connection manager.
+Please refer to the Execute Packages in File System for calling packages in File System

-- SQL Server: If we select the SQL Server, Execute Package task will allow us to select the child package stored within the MSDB Database inside our SQL Server.
-The Execute Package task in SSIS uses OLE DB Connection Manager to access the packages present in the SQL Server.
-Please refer Execute Packages in SQL Server using SSIS Execute Package Task for calling packages in SQL Server.
+- If we select the SQL Server, the Execute Package task will allow us to choose the child package stored within the MSDB Database inside our SQL Server.
+The Execute Package task in SSIS uses the OLE DB Connection Manager to access the packages in the Server.
+Please refer to Execute Packages in SQL Server for calling packages.

-Password: While we selecting the child package, and if the package is protected by password (Which is common in real-time) then please provide the password for that child package.
+Password: While choosing the child package, If the package is protected by a password (Which is common in real-time), then please provide the password for that child package.

-ExecuteOutOfProcess: Specify whether you want your child package to run in the same process (with the parent package) or in the separate process.
-If you set this option to Flash then, both parent package and child package will run in the same process.
-If you set this option to True then, both parent package and child package will run in the different process.
+ExecuteOutOfProcess: Specify whether you want your child package to run in the same process (with the parent package) or a separate process.
+If you set this option to False, both the parent and child packages will run in the same process.
+If you set this option to True, both the parent and child packages will run in a different process.